7 frugal craft ideas that won’t break the bank

 Baby leg warmers are super-fashionable right now, but they’re not always cheap.
 Making these from dollar store scarves is a fabulous idea to make your baby fashionable, but not break the bank in doing so.

-This tutorial on Country Living shows you how to make some really funky coloured tape out of wrapping paper and double sided mounting adhesive.
+This tutorial on Country Living shows you how to make some really funky colored tape out of wrapping paper and double-sided mounting adhesive.

 5. Paint your kitchen cabinets like a professional.

 This one isn’t simple and it will take a bit of time to do it right, but the folks on Evolution of Style have created a tutorial on how to paint your kitchen cabinets.

 This would bring a whole new lease of life to your kitchen, and be much cheaper than getting it done by a professional.

 This idea from Martha Stewart shows you how to re-do an old chair by making a new seat out of cotton or nylon webbing.